DdenBraver/cDFS/README.md

 * **Description**: A description for the Replication Group.
 Optional.
 * **Members**: A list of computers that are members of this Replication Group.
 Optional.
 * **Folders**: A list of folders that are replicated in this Replication Group.
 Optional.
 * **Topology**: This allows a replication topology to assign to the Replication Group.
 It defaults to Manual, which will not automatically create a topology.
-If set to Fullmesh, a full mesh topology will be assigned.
+If set to Fullmesh, a full mesh topology between all members will be created.
 Optional.
 * **DomainName**: The AD domain the Replication Group should created in.
 Optional.

 ### cDFSRepGroupConnection